mode-collaboration/mode-collaboration.github.io/content/publication/wang-niu-2024-rsp/index.md

 featured: false

-publication: "*The 39th Annual AAAI Conference on Artificial Intelligence (AAAI) (This paper is also accepted in NuerIPS 2024 Workshop on Open-World Agents (OWA))*"
+publication: "*The 39th Annual AAAI Conference on Artificial Intelligence (AAAI) (oral) (This paper is also accepted in NuerIPS 2024 Workshop on Open-World Agents (OWA))*"

 url_pdf: "https://openreview.net/forum?id=19KvVggjVr"